Efficient active learning of sparse halfspaces with arbitrary bounded noise: Performance Guarantees

-The proof of this theorem consists of two parts: first, we show that with high probability, our initialization procedure returns a vector $\tilde{v}_0$ that is close to $u$, in the sense that $\|\tilde{v}_0\| = 1$ and $\theta(\tilde{v}_0, u) \leq \frac \pi {32}$ (Theorem~\ref{thm:init}); Second, we show that given such $\tilde{v}_0$, with high probability, our refinement procedure (lines~\ref{line:refine-start} to~\ref{line:refine-end}) will finally return a vector $\tilde{v}_{k_0}$ that has the target error rate $\epsilon$.
-(Theorem~\ref{thm:refine}).
+The proof of this theorem consists of two parts: first, we show that with high probability, our initialization procedure returns a vector $\tilde{v}_0$ that is close to $u$, in the sense that $\|\tilde{v}_0\| = 1$ and $\theta(\tilde{v}_0, u) \leq \frac \pi {32}$ (Theorem~\ref{thm:init}); Second, we show that given such $\tilde{v}_0$, with high probability, our refinement procedure (lines~\ref{line:refine-start} to~\ref{line:refine-end}) will finally return a vector $\tilde{v}_{k_0}$ that has the target error rate $\epsilon$ (Theorem~\ref{thm:refine}).
+We defer the full proof of Theorem~\ref{thm:main} to Appendix~\ref{sec:main-proof}.
 In Appendix~\ref{sec:passive}, we discuss an extension of the theorem that establishes an upper bound on the number of unlabeled examples it encounters, and discuss its implication to supervised learning.

-\paragraph{Initialization step.} We first characterize the guarantees of \init in the following theorem.
+{\bfseries Initialization step.} We first characterize the guarantees of \init in the following theorem.